CandyGZ/ToDoList-Flet/README.md

-# Technical Document - Flet Task Management App##
+# Technical Document - Flet Task Management App
 #Overview#
 This technical document provides an overview of the Flet Task Management App and describes the libraries and technologies used in its development.
-The app is designed for managing tasks and categories, featuring a user-friendly interface.
+The app is designed for managing a very simple TO-Do list for a kid, featuring a user-friendly interface.

 ## Technologies Used
 The Flet Task Management App is built using the following technologies and libraries: